This post contains affiliate links.

 Orange Juice and Zest: For a citrus kick.

-Cinnamon Stick: The perfect fall spice for a tiny hint of flavor.
+Cinnamon Stick: The perfect fall spice for a tiny hint of cinnamon flavor.

 How to Make Cranberry Sauce with Orange Juice:

-Into a dutch oven or large pot over medium heat, add in the strained cranberries, sugar, water, cinnamon stick, orange juice and zest.
-Give it a good stir.
+Step 1: Into a dutch oven or large pot over medium heat, add in the strained cranberries, sugar, water, cinnamon stick, orange juice and zest.
+Stir.

 Let the cranberries reach room temperature before transferring into a dish and storing in the fridge.
 Refrigerate for at least one hour or up to 2 days in advance.